MAP-NBV: Multi-agent Prediction-guided Next-Best-View Planning for Active 3D Object Reconstruction: Problem Formulation

-The objective is to find a set of feasible trajectories $\Bar{\xi}^* = \{ \xi_{r_1}^*, \xi_{r_2}^*, ..., \xi_{r_n}^*\}$, such that the team observes the whole voxel-filtered surface, while also minimizing the total distance traveled by the robots on their respective trajectories.
+The objective is to find a set of feasible trajectories $\Bar{\xi}^* = \{ \xi_{1}^*, \xi_{2}^*, ..., \xi_{n}^*\}$, such that the team observes the whole voxel-filtered surface $\mathcal{S}$, while also minimizing the total distance traveled by the robots on their respective trajectories.

-Given a finite set of trajectories, if $\mathcal{S}$, the object model is known, the optimal set of trajectories can be found with an exhaustive search.
+Given a finite set of trajectories, if the object model, $\mathcal{S}$, is known, we can find the optimal set of trajectories through an exhaustive search.
 As the object model is not known apriori in an unknown environment, the optimal solution can not be found beforehand.
-Thus, each robot needs to move based on the partial observations of the team to determine the NBV to reconstruct the object's surface.
+Thus, each robot needs to determine the NBV based on the partial observations of the team to reconstruct the object's surface.
 Here we assume that each robot can observe the object at the start of the mission, which can be accomplished by moving the robots till they see the object.
-In this work, we define this problem in a centralized form; all the robots share their observations with a central entity that prescribes the NBV for each by solving the aforementioned objective.
+While a centralized server can help find an optimal assignment solution, a limited communication range can make a centralized solution infeasible.
+Thus, we define this problem as a decentralized one; each robot solves this objective but the communicating robots can collaborate and coordinate with their neighbors.